 Astor is an equal opportunity employer with a strong commitment to providing an environment that is free from all forms of discrimination and harassment.
 Compliance with all applicable City, State or Federal laws prohibiting discrimination and harassment affirms our pledge to providing an environment that supports dignity, productivity and creativity.

 Consistent with APA’s Multicultural Guidelines, the internship program offers interns the opportunity to expand their understanding of the impact of their own cultural and diverse individual differences on their work with clients, and the impact of these cultural and diverse factors on their clients’ work with them.
 This is achieved through the agency’s personnel policies, the internship and agency’s didactic programming, the issues discussed and processed in supervision and training seminars, and the experience of working with the agency’s client population which represents a diverse population.

-Internship Program Overview:
+Internship Program Overview

 - Five intern positions, with two separate match numbers.
 Two interns are in rural Dutchess County, NY and three interns are in urban Bronx, NY.